There’s always room for more managed DNS success stories. Get started now.

 When your clients are comfortable enough being completely honest with you, you know you’ve got a great relationship.
-Other than using our Managed DNS platform, the reason the rapidly expanding Cheezburger network likes us?
+Other than using Dyn Managed DNS, the reason the rapidly expanding Cheezburger network likes us?
 They never have to talk to us.

 The Internet has connected people all over the world, but with 70% of Internet users being non-native English speakers, language can be as much of a barrier as distance.
 Smartling is closing the communication gap by offering real-time translation services, using Dyn Managed DNS to reach their global customers.

 As their traffic and queries per second grew at an unprecedented rate, Dyn Managed DNS allowed Twitter to seamlessly transition to a secure and stable enterprise level solution.
-The transition has allowed Twitter to take advantage of delivering better network performance and traffic management, because they’re kind of a big deal these days.
+The transition allowed them to take advantage of delivering better network performance and traffic management, because they’re kind of a #bigdeal these days.

-Also a Dyn Email Delivery client, the social network for IT professionals uses Dyn Managed DNS to help with their scale — growing at 2000 new signups a day that join a community of over 2 million.
+The social network for IT professionals uses Dyn Managed DNS to help with their scale — a community of more than 2 million that grows by an additional 2000 new signups a day.

 When one of the world’s largest online gaming sites needed a managed DNS provider that could handle 170 million unique users a month, they knew the choice was obvious: Dyn.
 Here’s the story of what frustrated them about their old provider and why they compliment their new service on a daily basis.